 Help you live longer

-There are several treatment options for people with relapsed or refractory B-cell ALL.
+There are several treatment options for people with relapsed or refractory BCP-ALL.
 Your doctor may be considering one of these for you.

 Targeted therapies1 Treatment that identifies and attacks certain types of cancer cells with less harm to normal cells.
 Some block specific actions of cancer cells, while others help the immune system kill cancer cells.